aadya940/autoresume/README.md

 ## Usage

 1. Open autoResume in your browser.
+2. Click on the :gear: icon, paste in your [GOOGLE API KEY](https://aistudio.google.com/) and your Email.
-2. Paste links to your professional information (e.g., LinkedIn, portfolio, etc.).
+3. Paste links to your professional information (e.g., LinkedIn, portfolio, etc.).
-3. Optionally, add feedback or a job posting link for further customization.
+4. Optionally, add feedback or a job posting link for further customization.
-4. Click <b>Generate Resume</b> and let the AI do the rest!
+5. Click <b>Generate Resume</b> and let the AI do the rest!

 ---